Rebecca Hubbard: Career

-Hubbard worked in the National Alzheimer’s Coordinating Center at the University of Washington from 2007 to 2008, and as a researcher at the Group Health Research Institute in Seattle (currently the Kaiser Permanente Washington Research Institute) from 2008 to 2014, while holding an affiliate faculty position at the University of Washington.
+Hubbard worked in the National Alzheimer's Coordinating Center at the University of Washington from 2007 to 2008, and as a researcher at the Group Health Research Institute in Seattle (currently the Kaiser Permanente Washington Research Institute) from 2008 to 2014, while holding an affiliate faculty position at the University of Washington.

 In 2014, she moved to the University of Pennsylvania as an associate professor of biostatistics, epidemiology, and informatics, where she was promoted to full professor in 2020.
-At the University of Pennsylvania, she is also deputy director of the division of biostatistics and a member of the Abramson Cancer Center.
+At the University of Pennsylvania, she served as deputy director of the division of biostatistics and a member of the Abramson Cancer Center.
 She chaired the Biometrics Section of the American Statistical Association in 2018.

+Hubbard joined the faculty of the Brown University School of Public Health as a professor of biostatistics and data science in 2024.

 Recognition

 Hubbard was elected as a Fellow of the American Statistical Association in 2019.
 In 2020, she was the co-winner (with Sherri Rose of Harvard) of the Health Policy Statistics Section Mid-Career Award of the American Statistical Association.

+In June of 2023, Hubbard was also selected for the Gertrude Cox Award.
+Awarded by her alma mater, the University of Washington, the award recognizes up-and-coming statisticians who have made notable advances in the areas of biostatistics, statistical computing, and various other research fields.